1. Freeman Auditorium

 - Cataract Training DryLab Kit

-This kit simulates multiple stages of cataract surgery.
+Though not a computer-based simulator, this kit simulates multiple stages of cataract surgery.
 Learning the specialized techniques necessary to safely perform cataract surgery on live people requires a great deal of practice on suitably realistic substitutes for human tissue.
 This new simulator kit provides a level of tactile realism that is superior to both animal and computer models, providing a better feel for what the surgery is like in real life.

-This classroom is equipped with specialized A/V technology, which was upgraded to the latest available technology in spring 2013.
+This interactive classroom is equipped with specialized A/V technology, which was upgraded to the latest available technology in spring 2013.

 - Projection and telecommunications equipment enable a direct, two-way link with the Freeman Auditorium, HEI Surgery Center, or any remote telecommunication site in the world.